What it means for you

 What has been announced by the European Council in November 2018?

-The EU and UK have signed a Withdrawal Deal on the UK’s departure from the EU, including a transition period until 31 December 2020.
+The EU and UK have signed a Withdrawal Deal on the UK’s departure from the EU.
 They have also agreed a top level political agreement on the future UK-EU relationship which is not legally binding at this stage.

 Icon expand What happens next?